Cherreads

 Late teens, maybe twenty at most, hair tied back in a loose knot that had mostly fallen apart, one hand clutching a tyre iron.

-Her other hand braced against the shelf as if she'd been crouched for a long time and her legs hadn't agreed to move properly when she needed them to.
+Her other hand braced against the shelf as if she'd been crouched for a long time and her legs hadn't agreed to move properly even though she needed them to.

 Arty held up his empty hand.